M-o-a-T/moat-kv/docs/source/command_line.rst

    Access the entry at this location.

-.. program:: moat.kv client data get
+.. program:: moat kv data get

 Read a MoaT-KV value.